Privacy Notice - General Data Protection Regulation - Data Protection Act

 This data may relate to exam entries, access arrangements, the conduct of exams and non-examination assessments, special consideration requests and exam results/post-results/certificate information.

-We are required to share information about our pupils with our local authority (LA) and the Department for Education (DfE) under section 3 of The Education (Information About Individual Pupils) (England) Regulations 2013.
+We are required to share information about our pupils with our local authority (LA), the Department for Education (DfE) and their agents under section 3 of The Education (Information About Individual Pupils) (England) Regulations 2013.
 To find out more about the data collection requirements placed on us by the Department for Education go to https://www.gov.uk/education/data-collection-and-censuses-for-schools.

 Some of this information is then stored in the National Pupil Database (NPD).
 The law that allows this is the Education (Information About Individual Pupils) (England) Regulations 2013.